 Clients of TAG Associates have the choice of standalone portfolio management or a comprehensive package of services.

-Comprehensive wealth management, or family office services, includes a broad range of services alongside portfolio management, including financial management, tax-related services, administrative and controllership services; and various financial planning services.
+Comprehensive wealth management, or family office services, includes a broad range of services alongside portfolio management, including financial management, tax-related services and administrative and controllership services.

-The following is a list of what services the firm offers:
+The following is a list of services offered by TAG Associates:

 - Portfolio management